OctopusDeploy/People/Software-Engineering/L4-Lead-Software-Engineer.md

 - I am comfortable coordinating projects where success requires the input of multiple teams and diverse technical roles.
 - I am an adept communicator, and can effectively steer technical and non-technical conversations to positive outcomes over any medium.
 - I proactively improve and implement processes that help uplift the way my team works together.
-- I collaborate effectively with team members from the Product and Design functions.
+- I collaborate effectively with team members from other functions (Eg. Product Managers and Designers).
 I help to guide these team members towards the outcomes I need of them, and I ensure their needs are met in the work I do.

 <details>
 <summary>Examples</summary>